conal/quotes/quotes.md

 "As long as you make an identity for yourself out of pain, you cannot be free of it." - Eckhart Tolle

 "The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum -- even encourage the more critical and dissident views.
 That gives people the sense that there's free thinking going on, while all the time the presuppositions of the system are being reinforced by the limits put on the range of the debate." - Noam Chomsky

+"There is no ethics in general.
+There are only--eventually--ethics of processes by which we treat the possibilities of a situation." - Alain Badiou, 'Ethics', 1993.

+"As you inquire into issues and turn judgments around, you come to see that every perceived problem appearing 'out there' is really nothing more than a misperception within your own thinking." - Byron Katie

+"To 'see both sides' of a problem is the surest way to prevent its complete solution.
+Because there are always more than two sides." - Idries Shah

+"If you want to enter a state of grace, question the assumption you’re defending right now." - Byron Katie

+"In that it dulls curiosity, the obvious is the enemy of the true." - Conal Elliott

+"My own approach to literary problems is very like the one Dr. Johnson's blind housekeeper used when she poured tea--she put her finger inside the cup." - Flannery O'Connor

+"Education is an admirable thing, but it is well to remember from time to time that nothing that is worth knowing can be taught." - Oscar Wilde

+"Whenever you think that your needs are not being met, you’re telling the story of a future." - Byron Katie

+"Peace is the result of retraining your mind to process life as it is, rather than as you think it should be." – Wayne W. Dyer

+"The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." - Michelangelo